Mullova plays Mozart

 4 November 2025, 7.30pm – Cadogan Hall

-Internationally acclaimed violinist Viktoria Mullova makes her eagerly awaited début with The Mozartists in two of Mozart’s most popular concertos.
-This programme of works composed in 1775 continues Ian Page’s highly acclaimed MOZART 250 series, which follows Mozart’s life, work and influences in chronological sequence across a 27-year span, and it also features an infectiously exuberant and beautifully crafted symphony by Haydn and a typically zany symphony by C. P. E. Bach.
+Viktoria Mullova is hailed as one of the world’s great violinists, and she makes her eagerly awaited début with The Mozartists in two of Mozart’s most popular and vivacious concertos.
+This programme of works composed in 1775 continues our acclaimed MOZART 250 series, which follows Mozart’s life, work and influences in chronological sequence across a 27-year span, and it also features an infectiously playful and beautifully crafted symphony by Haydn and a typically extrovert and unpredictable symphony by C. P. E. Bach.

 The Mozartists